 - Patterns of harbor seal mortality.
 A publication in Northwestern Naturalist documents harbor seal mortality at Smith Island, one of the larger harbor seal haul out areas in Washington waters.

 - Incidence and causes of death of large whales in the Pacific Northwest.
-This has included examination of gray whales, the most frequent large whale to strand in our waters (see also Cascadia's North Puget Sound gray whale research and Pacific Coast feeding group (PCFG) gray whale research.
+This has included examination of gray whales, the most frequent large whale to strand in our waters (see also Cascadia’s North Puget Sound gray whale research and Pacific Coast feeding group (PCFG) gray whale research.